Halton Borough Council elections

 Halton Borough Council elections are generally held three years out of every four, with a third of the council being elected each time.
+The fourth year, in which no elections are held, is known as a 'fallow year'.
 Halton Borough Council is the local authority for the unitary authority of Halton in Cheshire, England.
 Since the last boundary changes in 2021, 54 councillors have been elected from 18 wards.